Carla J. Wynn, MSW, LCSW, DCSW

-Credentials: Master of Arts in Social Work, Licensed Clinical Practitioner, Diplomate in Clinical Social Work, Psychotherapist
+Credentials: Master of Arts in Social Work, Licensed Clinical Practitioner, Diplomate in Clinical Social Work, EMDR trained Psychotherapist

 Professional Background: Master of Arts in Social Work from the University of Houston, Texas.
 Graduated Summa Cum Laude.
 Concentration: psychiatric, emotional and behavioral disorders impacting children adults and families.
 I was the recipient of the Mark P. Magaziner Memorial Endowment Research Award: Self-Regulation in Pediatric Bipolarity.
 A Cognitive-Behavioral Treatment Approach.
 Bachelor of Arts in Social Work from Texas Southern University, graduated Summa Cum Laude.
 Concentration: individual and family mental health, attachment and adoption.
 Associate in Arts from Barton County Community College, Ks.
 Concentration: psychology, human growth and development.